Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Applications of Cplx-STGCN

-After choosing the best location of PMUs $\mathcal{A}$ by the aforementioned method, we have the sub-sampled measurement $ \bm{z}_t $.
-Let $\mathcal{A}$ denote the set of available measurement buses and $\mathcal{U}$ denote the set of unavailable ones.
+After choosing, using the aforementioned method, the best location for measuring the voltage phasors\footnote{These measurements can be collected by Phasor Measurement Units.} $\mathcal{A}$ the available measurements for the vector observation $ \bm{z}_t $.
+With $\mathcal{A}$ denoting the set of available measurement, we use $\mathcal{U}$ to denote the set of unavailable ones.
 Therefore, \eqref{eq:node_injection} can be written as:

 where $\boldsymbol{\varepsilon}_{t}$ is a vector of measurement noise.
 The voltage phasor forecasting is a typical time-series prediction problem, i.e. predicting the most likely voltage phasor measurements in the next $H$ time steps given the previous $T$ sub-sampled measurement $[\bm{x}_t]_{\mathcal{A}}$ as